IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 Finished adding multihot labels but now it is training suspiciously fast.
 Like 15 mins for the whole net.
 And loss goes down only 10% or even less.

+### 3 PM
+Trying multi-head model again, one per level.
+Maybe it will overfit successfully?

+### 4 PM
+Well it is definitely picking up something.
+Trying 100 epochs, significant gains by 25.
+I have high hopes from this one.